nnance/nextjs-tailwind-shadcn-dashboard/README.md

 [x] Fix missing images (user and products)
 [x] Complete basic interactivity like filtering and order selection [x] Make the breadcumbs work
-[ ] Add order details sample data for each order
+[x] Add order details sample data for each order
-[ ] Create date and currency components and use them consistently [ ] Make filters work on each page
+[ ] Create date and currency components and use them consistently [x] Make filters work on each page
+[ ] Add product details page from blocks
 [ ] Add pages for all nav items
 [ ] Add example signin page
 [ ] Introduce Zod for type checking server API responses